 Our refinement engine has several data blocks (in rounded rectangles): "Results", "Labeled Results", "Unlabeled Results", "Refined Query Representation", and "Reordered Results".
-Results are the list of results displayed to the user so far.
-Labeled results are results that have received relevance feedback from the user.
-Unlabeled results are those that have not received relevance feedback from the user.
-Refined Query Representation is used internally in our refinement engine to represent the combined effect of the original query and the results that have been investigated and labeled by the user.
-Reordered results are the refined list outputted by the refinement engine after taking user feedback into consideration and will be presented to the user for additional feedback.
+Results are the list of results displayed to users so far.
+Labeled results are results that have received users' relevance feedback.
+Unlabeled results are those that have not received relevance feedback from users.
+Refined query representation is used internally in our refinement engine to represent the combined effect of the original query and the results that have been investigated and labeled by the user.
+Reordered results are the refined list outputted by the refinement engine after taking user feedback into consideration and will be presented to users for additional feedback.